BushidoUK/CTI-Quiz/README.md

 #### 4 sections of CTI Questions that cover File Triage, Network Triage, Mitre ATT&CK TTPs, and OSINT Research

+- The first one is done for you 🙂

 ### `File Triage`

 | File Hash | File Contents | Function | Verdict | Comment |